 Installing an MBR for industrial wastewater treatment

-The decision to install an industrial wastewater treatment plant (IWwTP) is almost entirely financial.
-It may be based on long-term strategic planning, be a necessary component of a new-build facility in the absence of a sewer (or a condition imposed by the sewerage operator), or it could be an imposed regulatory requirement in the face of financial penalties.
+The criteria for selecting an industrial wastewater treatment plant (IWwTP) are almost entirely financial.
+Selection may be based on long-term strategic planning, be a necessary component of a new-build facility in the absence of a sewer (or a condition imposed by the sewerage operator), or could arise from an imposed regulatory requirement in the face of financial penalties.

 Regardless of the motivation, the cost analysis is crucial, specifically in terms of determining the payback period.